SENIOR SECURITIES & CORPORATE BONDS. PART II.

 This is the second part of the tutorial about more senior securities in the relation to common stocks.
 Read the first part here.

-If you are an investor and are interested in investing in a company, buying company’s stock is one way to invest.
+If you are an investor and are interested in investing in a company, buying a company’s stock is one way to invest.
 Advantages: you can sell out your position at any time for a profit or loss.
 Also, in addition, you have voting rights and may somehow influence the board of directors’ decisions.
-However, if the company goes into default, and the stock price tanks overnight, common stockholders are the last on the list receive any funds that the company has left.
+However, if the company goes into default, and the stock price tanks overnight, common stockholders are the last on the list to receive any funds that the company has left.

 If you want to buy preferred shares, you are losing the growth potential and voting rights (as to me, I don’t consider it a significant disadvantage because I don’t buy large quantities of a single stock’s shares, and won’t make any impact among many larger investors) but getting much more stable stock price - not so volatile.
-Your return will be in a form of dividend.
+Your return will be in a form of a dividend.
 Amounts owed to preferred shareholders are paid out before common shareholders.

-You can also could also buy the company’s debt.
+You can also buy the company’s debt.
 This included bonds or commercial paper.
 In exchange for buying these products, you receive interest payments and/or a lump sum back when the paper or bond matures.

 What is a Senior Security?

 In the event of a company's bankruptcy or liquidation, senior security is one that ranks highest in the order of repayment before other security holders receive a payout.
 Senior securities are typically considered the safest offering by a company because in the event of default the senior security holders will be paid any funds owed before investors in lower-ranking securities.